 If you are a homeowner looking to save on closing costs without losing out on the benefits of a full-service agent, it might be time to enlist the help of a professional.

-Clever Partner Agents provide a full range of services — from setting an ideal asking price for your market to negotiating the final sale — but they will work for a flat fee of $3,000, or 1% if your home sells for more than $350,000.
+Clever Partner Agents provide a full range of services — from setting an ideal asking price for your market to negotiating the final sale — but they will work for a 1.5% listing fee ($3,000 minimum).
 Contact Clever for a no-strings-attached consultation and to learn more about how you can sell your home for a great price without sacrificing personal service.

 FAQs About BlueMatch